saltstack/salt-enhancement-proposals/delayed-state-rendering.md

 {% end_delayed_block %}
 ```

 In this example, `my_state` indicates that `dependant_block_A` will be rendered and its states executed after it finishes.
 In this way, `delayed_render` can be thought of as a new kind of requisite.
-It is similar to `require_in` in that it helps determin an order of execution.
+It is similar to `require_in` in that it helps determin an order of execution, and indicates what comes later.
 It is different, in that `delayed_render` determines what will be executed **imediately after** this state.
 It also does not simply point to another state.
-Instead, `delayed_render` points to a block of Jinja defined by a custom Jinja tag.
+Instead, `delayed_render` points to a block of Jinja defined by the custom Jinja tag `delayed_block`.

 Upon initial render of this state (as in a highstate or otherwise), the `delayed_block` Jinja tag is effectively cuts all of the text in the block, and stores it in memeory on the Salt master, and associates it with the original job.
 When `my_state1` finishes, the minion calls back to the master, indicating that the `delayed_block` `dependant_block_A` should be rendered, and any states within it executed, on the same minion.